Ankle Sprains

 A side view of a foot with a hand holding the ankle.
 The ankle is highlighted red signifying pain

-Ankle sprains are among the most common musculoskeletal injuries, both during sports and in everyday life.
-Despite being common, it’s crucial to take ankle sprains and their treatment seriously, as ankle sprains that are not effectively rehabilitated can lead to long-term ankle weakness and instability, increasing the risk of future ankle sprains.
+Even though ankle sprains are common, it’s crucial to take them and their treatment seriously, as ankle sprains that are not effectively rehabilitated can lead to long-term ankle weakness and instability, increasing the risk of future ankle sprains.
+Here’s what you should know about ankle sprains from our Brisbane podiatrists.

 What Is An Ankle Sprain?